usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 is operating facilities that would otherwise be places of public accommodation, its operations are exempt from title III requirements.

 #### What if the congregation rents to a private day care center or elementary school?
-Is the tenant organization also exempt
+Is the tenant organization also exempt?

 The private entity that rents the congregation&#39;s facilities to operate a place of public accommodation is not exempt, unless it is also a